Finding better ways to provide the materials the world needs

 We measure, monitor and review our communities and social performance against targets, to help us continue improving.
 This includes reporting and communicating on how we are addressing human rights impacts, both positive and negative.

 We believe we have an important role to play in ensuring that the green energy transition is progressed in a fair and socially inclusive way.
-This will be a key focus for our communities and social performance teams from 2022 and will include active community engagement, managing potential adverse social and human rights impacts and exploring and enabling ways for host communities to share in economic opportunities.
+This is a key focus for our communities and social performance teams and will include active community engagement, managing potential adverse social and human rights impacts and exploring and enabling ways for host communities to share in economic opportunities.

-We have established an Australian Advisory Group to provide guidance on current and emerging issues, and better manage policies and positions that are important to both Australian communities and our broader business.
-The group continues to refine its scope and procedures for providing high-quality advice to the Chief Executive Australia and the Executive Committee.
+We established an Australian Advisory Group to provide guidance on current and emerging issues, and better manage policies and positions that are important to both Australian communities and our broader business.
+The group met 4 times in 2023, including site visits to Weipa and the Pilbara.
+An independent review of the AAG was finalised in October to ensure the AAG continues to operate in a way that adds genuine value to our business.

 We have now operationalised the set of controls that manage our cultural heritage risks, with an emphasis placed on understanding the control performance at a local level.
 Our global Communities and Social Performance Area of Expertise continues to provide subject matter advice and support to our assets to strengthen the risk assessment processes across our business.

-In 2020, we engaged ERM to undertake an independent cultural heritage management audit of our compliance and performance across our global sites.
-The audit was completed throughout 2021 and 2022 across 20 assets in Australia and 17 assets in other countries where we operate including Canada, South Africa, US and Mongolia.
-The audit identified areas where we are achieving leading cultural heritage practices but also identified other practices where we need to improve our performance.
-We will adopt all the audit’s recommendations.
-Commissioning an independent audit was a commitment made in response to the findings from the Rio Tinto Board Review of Cultural Heritage Management which identified priorities for change following the destruction of the rock shelters at Juukan Gorge in May 2020.
+In March 2023, we published an independent report (produced by ERM, a global sustainability consultancy) on a global audit of our cultural heritage management performance.
+The audit was completed throughout 2021 and 2022 across 20 assets in Australia and 17 assets in other countries where we operate, including Canada, South Africa, US and Mongolia.
+The audit identified areas where we are achieving leading cultural heritage practices but also areas where we need to improve our performance.
+Based on the report recommendations, we are developing a consolidated action plan and a cultural heritage maturity model to monitor progress across the business.

 In September 2020, the Human Rights Law Centre (HRLC) filed a complaint against Rio Tinto on behalf of 156 Bougainville residents with the Australian National Contact Point (AusNCP) regarding the Panguna site.